 Defense attorneys argued that because O’Leary posted the comment on his own profile page, it did not constitute “sending.”They noted that the cousin learned of the post only when another family member alerted her to it.
 Both the trial judge and a three-judge appeals panel disagreed, denying O’Leary’s motion to appeal.
 O’Leary ultimately was sentenced to ten years in prison.

 When venting online, it’s easy to let your emotions get out of hand, and your words can be interpreted in ways or to extents that you never intended.
 If you’re angry, it’s best to step away from the computer or put down your smartphone until your emotions have cooled.
 If something you post on Facebook or another social media site is taken as a threat, you’ll need an attorney experienced in criminal and cyber/computer crimes.
-Call Law Offices of Edwards & Mason Criminal Defense at 877-377-7801 and speak with a Gainesville cybercrimes lawyer today.
+Call Law Offices of Edwards & Jones Criminal Defense at 877-377-7801 and speak with a Gainesville cybercrimes lawyer today.